The Woman's Club of Stuart's

 In the 1990s, the Woman’s Club had a rededication of the Lady Abundance statue when it was moved from Memorial Park to its permanent home at Haney’s Circle during the renovation of downtown Stuart.

 Over the years, the Woman’s Club of Stuart has worked tirelessly to serve the needs of Stuart and Martin County.
-In the last 11 years, the club has awarded $243,000 in scholarships.
+Our annual Holiday Home Tour has allowed us to provide over $300,000 in scholarships for high school seniors and women returning to college or enrolled in vocational training.
 In 2013, the women celebrated the club’s 100th anniversary with a retrospective and an open house for the community.